Britain will announce travel 'green list' shortly -minister

 “People are looking to book a holiday but I would encourage people to wait until we make that announcement,” Truss added.

 Shares in airlines and travel companies were buoyed by the EU news.
-TUI , the world's largest holiday company, was up 5% in early trading, while easyJet (EZJ.L), Jet2 (JET2.L) and British Airways-owner IAG (ICAG.L) were between 2% to 4% higher.
+TUI, the world’s largest holiday company, was up 5% in early trading, while easyJet, Jet2 and British Airways-owner IAG were between 2% to 4% higher.

 Travel companies suggest there is pent up demand.
 UK-based Thomas Cook, which sells holidays online, said that bookings in the week ended May 2 were up 50% on the previous week, with summer trips as well as autumn and 2022 packages all in demand.